Emma Marlin (MBACP) Finsbury Park N4 1EE

 I'm an approachable, down-to-earth and qualified therapist.
-I provide a calm and confidential place to explore whatever issues you're facing.
+I provide a calm, confidential space to explore and gain understanding about whatever issues you're facing - either individually or in your relationship.

-- create and manage more satisfying relationships with partners, family, friends and colleagues
+- have more satisfying relationships with partners, family, friends and self

 Visit www.emmamarlin.co.uk for more information about how I work.